 - fix for a permission problem on /proc/scsi/qla2300/HbaApiNode

 - fix for the buffer overflow in panic() (CAN-2004-0394)

-First, find out which kernel package to install by using the following command:
+First, find out which kernel package to use, for example with

 rpm -qf /boot/vmlinuz

 Download the kernel image fitting your setup and install it with either:

 rpm -Fvh k_deflt-2.4*.rpmfor the default kernel image, or

 rpm -Fvh k_itanium2-smp-2.4*.rpmfor the Itanium2 SMP kernel image, or

 rpm -Fhv k_itanium2.rpm-2.4*.rpmfor the Itanium2 kernel image, or

 Finally, reboot the system with